Celebrating International Women’s Day at BIC

 In celebration of International Women’s Day and of this year’s “Embrace Equity” theme, we are reminded that equality is simply not enough.
 We all have a role to play when it comes to creating a safe space for all members of Team BIC.

-At BIC, we reinforce our commitment to empowering and encouraging female talent across our organization, with a goal to see 40% female representation in executive leadership roles by 2027.
+At BIC, we reinforce our commitment to empowering and encouraging female talent across our organization, as we continue towards our goals of creating an equitable and inclusive work place.

 As International Women’s Day celebrations kick-off across the globe, we’ve asked several members of Team BIC to share about their professional journeys, incredible achievements and their advice to female candidates interested in joining our growing team.